Chalmers St – Consulting

 Without recognition that retrospective is the only way to discover improvement, there will be no process improvement.

-Waste is minimized by adhering to the standard practices and continuously improving them.
+#3 Waste is minimized by adhering to the standard practices and continuously improving them.

-I had a boss that would often and firmly tell me, “Matt, stop reinventing the wheel.”
-We like to do things “our way.”
+I had a boss that would often and firmly tell me, “Matt, stop reinventing the wheel.
+We like to do things ‘our way’.”
 When we invent things it is ours and that makes us feel good.
 Adopting someone else’s way of performing a task is less compelling.
 To adopt a standard requires practice which is often a mind numbing set of repetitions.
-All of this makes adopting a standard difficult, but the fact remains that once we have a good solution to a problem, we should reuse that standard solution as many times as possible.
+All of this makes adopting a standard difficult.
+But the fact remains that once we have a good solution to a problem, we should reuse that standard solution as many times as possible.
 As a result, we get every last ounce of value from what we have learned.
 This is the path to sustained process improvement and high levels of business performance.

 Contrary to what you might think, continuous improvement is not achieved purely through constant innovation.
 Continuous improvement is achieved through discovery of a great new standard way of doing something and then sticking to it.
 Yes, McDonald’s has made all sorts of innovations in its many years of existence, but the standard solution that they created has, at its core, remained the same for ~70 years.
 Standardization is how we get the return on the retrospective time we invest to discover process improvements.

-Improvement of standard practices requires measurement and visualization of work.
+#4 Improvement of standard practices requires measurement and visualization of work.

 All too often I hear, “We don’t have time to record what happened.” or “We cannot measure that.”
 It is true that recording information is not free, it takes time.
 It is also true that it is not a customer value add.
-But, measurement removes the opinion and much of the bias from our problem solving efforts.
+However, measurement removes the opinion and much of the bias from our problem solving efforts.
 Visualization allows a larger number of people to understand the work and the gaps in handoff or decision making that create many of the problems that we face on a day to day basis.
-The organization must internally value the insights that measurement and visualization bring to our work.
-Without documentation of how work is done, without measurement of our work output, and without visualization of the work and work output there can be no process improvement.

 Mindsets are the underpinning to our process improvement efforts.
 They guide the questions we ask and the prioritization of our time.
 With the right mindsets we can just about establish our foundation of the CI Framework, but there is one more piece.
 We all need a push.
 We all need a purpose.
 The organization must have motivation to continuously improve.
-I will write more about this topic next month.